akshuvo/ajax-load-more-anything/README.txt

 ### Features:
+* Infinite Scroll on Posts, Blogs, Archives, Categories, Pages, Products, and Custom Post Types
 * Javascript based General Wrapper
 * Ajax Based Wrapper
+* Ajax Pagination on Posts, Blogs, Archives, Categories, Pages, Products, and Custom Post Types
 * Load more anything you want
 * Customizable Load More button
-* Custom CSS
-* Up to 6 General wrapper
+* Up to 6 General wrapper (*Unlimited in Pro*)
-* 1 Ajax based wrapper
+* 1 Ajax based wrapper (*Unlimited in Pro*)
 * Display Flexbox Supported
 * Countable Button Load More like: +15 More
+* Feels like a Headless Website
+* Update Browser URL on Ajax Load (*Available in Pro*)
+* Update Page Title on Ajax Load (*Available in Pro*)
+* Custom CSS and JS

 ### Where you can apply Load More?
 (Ajax Based)